-Paris‘ bike share is the world’s biggest with 20,000 bikes and 1800 stations.
+Paris has the world’s largest bike share system with 20,000 bikes and 1800 stations.

-In Berlin, where 7 out of 10 residents own bikes, bicycle mode share is 18%.
+Berlin, where 7 out of 10 residents own bikes, bicycle mode share is 18%.

 Barcelona‘s plans to limit automobiles to 40% of inner city roads roads is intended to reduce the 3,500 annual deaths attributed to air pollution.

-The Netherlands began building up its bicycle infrastructure during the oil crisis of the 70’s.
+Netherlands began building up its bicycle infrastructure during the oil crisis of the 70’s.
 This was also a period in which 400 children a year were being killed by cars.
 Today, cycling mode share nationwide is 31%, with some cities, over 50%.

 Xiamen just completed a 4.7 mile aerial bikeway linking six transit hubs and capable of supporting 2000 cyclists per hour.